shivajiva101/cb-wb01/README.md

-# WB01
+# cb-wb01
-Creality Wifi Box OpenWrt 23.05.0 firmware and Octoprint 1.9.3 installation
+Creality Box WB01 OpenWrt firmware and Octoprint installation.
+See branches for more details

 ## 🔝 Credits: